Particular/docs.particular.net/servicecontrol/installation.md

 All versions are available at <https://github.com/Particular/ServiceControl/releases>

+> [!NOTE]
-NOTE: Upgrades might take a while to run.
+> Upgrades might take a while to run.
 Account for the unavailability of ServiceControl and plan the upgrade during maintenance windows if necessary.

 ## ServiceControl plugins